lpassamano/lys-locator-cli-app/README.md

 # LYS Locator

-This Ruby Gem uses knitmap.com to provide details on local yarn stores (lys) in your area via a zip code/postal code search.
+Provide locations and store ratings for local yarn shops near you via a postal code search.

 ## Installation